 The Top Words of 2014 follow.

 Rank / Word / Comments

-- Emoji — Each emoji represents an emotion, expression, or state of mind, or a person, place or thing.
+The Heart ♥ Emoji (for love) — The Heart ♥ Emoji (for love) is the Top Word of 2014.
+Each emoji represents an emotion, expression, or state of mind, or a person, place or thing.

 The Top Phrases of 2014

 Rank / Phrase / Comment